dominiclet/obsidian-note-definitions/README.md

 To remove contexts, simply remove the file path from the `def-context` property.
 Or if you want to remove all contexts, you can delete the `def-context` property altogether.

+## Refreshing definitions

+Whenever you find that the plugin is not detecting certain definitions or definition files, run the `Refresh definitions` command to manually get the plugin to read your definition files.

 ## Feedback